uablrek/system-dynamics/WORLD3.md

 and by `Covid-19`.
 The leap in simulation LE is a sudden change in "Lifetime Multiplier from Health Services" in 1940.

+The population in the world rises faster than in the model, and life expectancy is much higher in the model in recent years.
+The life expectancy (LE) at 1900 is 32 years, but is 28 years in the model (LEN).
+It is possible that the estimate *was* 28 years when `world3` was created.
+I don't like the LE leap in the model at 1940.
+It seems like a "fix" to get the population plot to match up to 1970 (which it does perfectly).
+There is no such leap IRL.

 ### Implementation

 Empirical data can *easily* be defined using a table constant (CT)